December 21, 1936

 The abandoned tunnel becomes well known as a shelter during the Great Depression.
 Later the tunnel sees another invasion, this time groundwater and kudzu.
 Combined with years of neglect, nature nearly destroys the historic structure.

-The Tunnel Hill Historical Foundation intercedes as the entrance to the tunnel is nearly nearly covered by railraod debris.
+The Tunnel Hill Historical Foundation intercedes as the entrance to the tunnel is nearly covered by railraod debris.
 The old tunnel is deeded to the City of Tunnel Hill

 Fall of 1998